Kyūdō: Equipment

-The kyūdō archer wears a glove on the right hand, called a yugake (弽, lit. "yumi gloves").
+The kyūdō archer wears a glove on the right hand, called a yugake (弽) lit. 'yumi gloves'.
 There are many varieties of yugake; they are typically made of deerskin.
 Practitioners can choose between a hard glove (with a hardened thumb) or a soft glove (without a hardened thumb); each has its advantages.

-With a hard glove, the thumb area is not very flexible and has a pre-made groove used to pull the string (tsuru (弦, lit. "yumi bowstring")).
+With a hard glove, the thumb area is not very flexible and has a pre-made groove used to pull the string (tsuru (弦).
 With a soft glove, the thumb area is very flexible and is without a pre-made groove, allowing the practitioners to create their own, based on their own shooting habits.

 Typically a yugake will be of the three- or four-finger variety.
 The three-fingered version is called a mitsugake (三つ弽), and the four-fingered version is called a yotsugake (四つ弽).
 Typically the primary reason an archer may choose a stronger glove like the yotsugake is to assist in pulling heavier bows (18–20 kg and above).
 The three-fingered glove is generally used with bows with a pull below 20 kg of draw weight, while the four fingered yotsugake are used with bows with a pull above 20 kg.
 This is only a generalization and many schools differ on which glove to use for their bows and glove use often varies from archer to archer and school to school.